Anthropology of art: The Problem of Art

 One of the central problems in the anthropology of art concerns the universality of 'art' as a cultural phenomenon.
 Several anthropologists have noted that the Western categories of 'painting', 'sculpture', or 'literature', conceived as independent artistic activities, do not exist, or exist in a significantly different form, in most non-Western contexts.
 Thus, there is no consensus on a single, cross-cultural definition of 'art' in anthropology.
 To surmount this difficulty, anthropologists of art have focused on formal features in objects which, without exclusively being 'artistic', have certain evident 'aesthetic' qualities.
 Boas' Primitive Art, Claude Lévi-Strauss' The Way of the Masks (1982) or Geertz's 'Art as Cultural System' (1983) are some examples in this trend to transform the anthropology of 'art' into an anthropology of culturally-specific 'aesthetics'.
-More recently, in his book Art and Agency, Alfred Gell proposed a new definition of 'art' as a complex system of intentionality, where artists produce art objects to effect changes in the world, including (but not restricted to) changes in the aesthetic perceptions of art audiences.
-Gell's ideas have stirred a large controversy in the anthropology of art in the 2000s.
+More recently, in his book Art and Agency (1998), Alfred Gell proposed a new definition of 'art' as a complex system of intentionality, where artists produce art objects to effect changes in the world, including (but not restricted to) changes in the aesthetic perceptions of art audiences.
+Gell's ideas stirred a controversy in the anthropology of art in the following decade.
+His messages through his art connect with the growth of Western art theory in its various forms.

+Art and Culture

+Throughout the 1960s and 1970s, the field fostered an emphasis on what is referred to as 'ethnoaesthetics', focusing on how culture helps to define and appreciate art.
+This concept suggests the importance of an aesthetic component in an array of activities within Western and non-Western cultures.
+However, currently an ethnoaesthetic approach can be seen as enwrapped within Western cultural values.
+These Western frameworks began to expand through the twentieth century, when non-Western ideas revolving artistic practices continued to rise.

+Key exhibitions that illuminates these cultural trends are "“Primitivism” in Twentieth Century Art (1984, MoMA, New York) and Te Maori (1984, Metropolitan Museum of Art, New York).
+Other influences in ethnoaesthetic practice include Bourdieu (1984, 1993), Becker (1982), Said (1978), and Danto (1964, 1981).
+This era of art and anthropology mark a shift from more formalist forms of modernism, to cultural activism.